KoljaB/TurnVoice/README.md

 - [Reddit](https://www.reddit.com/user/Lonligrin)
 - [EMail](mailto:kolja.beigel@web.de)

-If you like the repo please leave a star ✨ 🌟 ✨
+If you like the repo please leave a star
+✨ 🌟 ✨

 [^1]: State is work-in-progress (early pre-alpha). Ülease expect CLI API changes to come and sorry in advance if anything does not work as expected.
   Developed on Python 3.11.4 under Win 10.
 [^2]: Rubberband is needed to pitchpreserve timestretch audios for fitting synthesis into timewindow.
+[^3]: ffmpeg is needed to convert mp3 files into wav
-[^3]: Deezer's Spleeter is needed to split vocals for original audio preservation.
+[^4]: Deezer's Spleeter is needed to split vocals for original audio preservation.
-[^4]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio.
+[^5]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio.
-[^5]: Speaker diarization is performed with the pyannote.audio default HF implementation on the vocals track splitted from the original audio.
+[^6]: Speaker diarization is performed with the pyannote.audio default HF implementation on the vocals track splitted from the original audio.
-[^6]: Uses GPT-4 and generates costs.
+[^7]: Generates costs.
+Uses gpt-4-1106-preview model,  and .
 Needs [OpenAI API Key](https://platform.openai.com/api-keys) stored in env variable **OPENAI_API_KEY**.
+[^8]: Generates costs.
+[Elevenlabs](#elevenlabs-engine) is pricy, [OpenAI TTS](#openai-engine), [Azure](#azure-engine) are affordable.
+Needs API Keys stored in env variables, see engine information for details.